-The full list of codes can be downloaded or accessed interactively at: http://www.euring.org/data-and-codes/euring-codes
+The full list of codes can be downloaded or accessed interactively at: www.euring.org/data and codes/euring code list/index.html

 This list also includes the scheme status - EURING/non-EURING and Current/Extinct.

 Ringing schemes are here defined as centres issuing rings with alphanumeric ring numbers which, without the specific address, could be confused with rings of other centres.
 This means that a ring number is only internationally unique as a combination of the fields Ringing Scheme and Ring number.